mikekistler/aspnet-openapi-examples/README.md

 ### description

-Currently you need to use a [DocumentTransformer] or an [OperationTransformer] to set the `description` on a parameter -- the `[Description]` attribute sets the description in the schema but not on the parameter itself.
+Use the `[Description]` attribute to set the description on the parameter object.

-Unfortunately, some tools e.g. SwaggerUi only use the description in the parameter and ignore the one in the parameter schema.

 ### required